-PI 2.5.2 There are measures in place to ensure the fishery does not pose a risk of serious or irreversible harm to ecosystem structure and function SG Issue Met?
-(Y/N) Justification/Rationale There are strategies in place to govern fishing activity (such as a TAC, close and technical measures determining net mesh size); other strategies to marine habitats (such as the CFP and Natura 2000 network); and also n implemented by the client fleet which determine the location of fishing activ protect neasures Information from the fishery indicates that there are low levels of capture target species or ETP species; that it does not affect vulnerable marine habita function of the ecosystem is understood and the fishery is considered highly to have adverse effects upon it. ats.
-The Surveillance of the fishery ensures that technical measures and observed.
-VMS monitoring ensures that spatial and temporal clos and provides ongoing monitoring of the overlap between the fish marine habitats.
-Management of the saithe fishery has resulted in stock, and it is unlikely that there have been perturbations in the fluctuations in the saithe stock.
-Collectively, this provides There is evidence that the measures are being implemented successfully .
-Surveillance of the fishery ensures that technical measures and effort con observed.
-VMS monitoring ensures that spatial and temporal closures are re and provides ongoing monitoring of the overlap between the fishery and vu marine habitats.
-Management of the saithe fishery has resulted in a relative stock, and it is unlikely that there have been perturbations in the ecosyster fluctuations in the saithe stock.
-Collectively, this provides evidence measures and strategies that govern this fishery and which serve to mecosystem impacts are being implemented successfully. espected, Inerable ly stable n due to that the References Section 5.3.5. - OVE RALL PE RFORM IANCE INDICATOR SCORE: 90 CONDITION NUMBER (if relevant):
+PI 2.5.2 TI The ere are measures in place to ensure the fishery does not pose a risk of serious or irreversible harm to ecosystem structure and function SG Issue Met?
+(Y/N) Justification/Rationale There are strategies in place to govern fishing activity (such as a TAC, close and technical measures determining net mesh size); other strategies to marine habitats (such as the CFP and Natura 2000 network); and also n implemented by the client fleet which determine the location of fishing activ Information from the fishery indicates that there are low levels of capture target species or ETP species; that it does not affect vulnerable marine habitat function of the ecosystem is understood and the fishery is considered highly to have adverse effects upon it. ed areas, protect neasures ity. of non- ats.
+The unlikely d Y There is evidence that the measures are being implemented successfully .
+Surveillance of the fishery ensures that technical measures and effort controls are observed.
+VMS monitoring ensures that spatial and temporal closures are respected, and provides ongoing monitoring of the overlap between the fishery and vulnerable marine habitats.
+Management of the saithe fishery has resulted in a relatively stable stock, and it is unlikely that there have been perturbations in the ecosystem due to fluctuations in the saithe stock.
+Collectively, this provides evidence that the measures and strategies that govern this fishery and which serve to minimise ecosystem impacts are being implemented successfully.
+References Section 5.3.5.
+OVE RALL PE RFORM IANCE INDICATOR SCORE: 90 CONDITION NUMBER (if relevant):

-Document: MSC Full Assessment Reporting Template V1.2 page 107 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 107 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03